GeorgeGavrilov/CSE110-LAB1/index.md

 ```
 My favorite video of all time is this video about ["How the universe was born"](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

-The current link also descibes how [I look like doing this lab](Lab1.jpeg)
+The current image also descibes how [I look like doing this lab](Lab1.jpeg)